What’s in the Bag?

 How Much Can You Fit in Packing Cubes?

 How do we fit everything in the small cubes?
 Well, a little trick I have found is to buy new underwear before you leave.
 You are probably thinking that it is crazy, but you will never be able to roll your underwear as tight as a new pair was rolled at the factory.
-Also, who wants to travel with old worn-out underwear if you will be walking a lot.
+Also, who wants to travel in old worn-out underwear if you will be walking a lot.

 I only pack 5-8 pairs of woolx underwear.
 Even though they are wool, they are not itchy or hot in the summer and can be washed like regular clothes.
 They are not the cheapest option, but by far the best I have found for traveling.